svenlepamets/tehisintellekt/README.md

-# tehisintellekt.ee TEST ASSIGNMENT
+# tehisintellekt.ee test assignment

 # 📦 Project Overview

-This project is an example full-stack application to demonstrate the usage of the requirments set in job listing.
+This project is an example full-stack application to demonstrate the usage of the requirements set in the job listing.
 It consists of a **React/Next.js frontend**, a **FastAPI backend**, containerized with **Docker**, and deployed within the **Microsoft Azure** ecosystem.
 ---

 ## Tech Stack